Sathvik0912/My-Face-Recognition-Project/README.md

 - Press `q` to quit the webcam window.

 ---
-##  Save images of people in a folder of and change the "path" in the code
+#  Save images of people in a folder named dataset, and update the "path" variable in your code to point to this folder.